 4. Experiment with perspective

-Most beginner photographers shoot at chest level, but there are so many more interesting perspectives that will make your photo stand out from the crowd.
-Don’t be afraid to get down low or climb high to get a compelling shot.
+Most beginner photographers shoot at chest level, but many more interesting perspectives will make your photo stand out from the crowd.
+Don’t be afraid to get down low or climb high for a compelling shot.
 Another way to break free from humdrum photography is to move your horizon line out of the center.
 They may seem like small changes, but these experiments will encourage you to think and shoot creatively.

 HDR stands for high dynamic range, which is the ratio of light to dark in a photo.
-For scenes with a lot of detail, it can be hard for your iPhone’s camera to properly expose all areas of the shot.
+For scenes with a lot of detail, it can be hard for your iPhone’s camera to expose all areas of the shot properly.
 Your sky may have beautiful highlights, but your foreground will be in shadow.

-When you use the HDR mode available in the Camera app, your iPhone actually takes three photos, all at different exposure levels, and then combines them for a perfectly exposed shot.
+When you use the HDR mode available in the Camera app, your iPhone takes three photos at different exposure levels and combines them for a perfectly exposed shot.
 HDR mode is best used for landscapes, still-life shots, and photos with strong shadows or low light.
 It’s not a good choice for scenes with a lot of movement.

 6. Use the rule of thirds for balanced composition